Hampshire Hikes & Historical Sites

 Today is at leisure for you to explore on your own relax by the pool or at the beach.
 You may wish to visit the town of Castries with its market vendors, arcade, cathedral and Derek Walcott Square.

-Today we travel to Soufriere by boat and walk to Sulphur Springs and Sapphire Falls.
+Today we travel to Soufriere and walk to Sulphur Springs and Sapphire Falls.
 Soufriere is the oldest town in St. Lucia and the Island's capital under French rule.
 It is extremely picturesque as the twin Pitons form a backdrop to the lovely harbour and beach.
 Sulphur Springs is the "world's only drive in volcano.
 We bathe beneath the cascading mineral waterfalls at Sapphire Falls, which is said to detoxify the body and helps heal sun burns, eczema, arthritis, sore joints, and more.
 What a way to soothe the walking aches and pains.

 Today we walk from Chassin to Bogius.
 After we visit to Greenwood Terrace, home to more than 250 species of tropical fruit and exotic flowering trees and plants; including orchids, hibiscus, frangipani, aloe, as well as birds of paradise.
 Here we can stroll through sloping grounds bursting with fruit trees, flowers and tropical plants.
 Get to know some of the local flavours and scents, some of which are used in medicine and cuisine.